nu-cspac/constitution/readme.md

 #### 4.2.1.
 Funding
 Funding will be used only for purposes of official CSPAC events.
 No board member is allowed to retain money on behalf of the group.
-All expenditures, and funding, and budgets for CSPAC will be accounted for in a public document, made available here[b].
+All expenditures, and funding, and budgets for CSPAC will be accounted for in a public document, made available here.

 #### 4.2.2.
 Data Assets
 ##### 4.2.2.a.
 Data Storage
-All Data, including emails and documents,[c][d] collected or created by CSPAC must only be stored on CSPAC-controlled databases[e].
+All Data, including emails and documents, collected or created by CSPAC must only be stored on CSPAC-controlled databases.
 No Data may be stored on any external databases, including databases or accounts controlled by individual Board members, CSPhD students, CS department faculty, or other external parties.

 ##### 4.2.2.b.
 Data Sharing